 On the Deployment complete page, select Monitor to monitor the pipeline that you created.

 The application switches to the Monitor tab.
 You see the status of the pipeline on this tab.
 Select Refresh to refresh the list.

 Select the View Activity Runs link in the Actions column.
 The pipeline has only one activity of type Copy.

 To view details about the copy operation, select the Details (eyeglasses image) link in the Actions column.
 For details about the properties, see Copy Activity overview.

 Verify that the emp.txt file is created in the output folder of the adftutorial container.
-If the output folder does not exist, the Data Factory service automatically creates it.
+If the output folder doesn't exist, the Data Factory service automatically creates it.